Connect with others who understand.

 Many members of MyMSTeam describe altered sensations, often called paresthesia, such as burning, itching, and buzzing.
 One member said, “I have the feeling of a sock on my leg, numbness and tingling at times, but sometimes it feels like a stream of cold water is running down my calf to my heel.”

-Neuropathic pain (nerve pain) is not the same for everyone.
+Neuropathic pain (nerve pain) isn’t the same for everyone.
 “I do get the feelings of having socks on both legs along with the tingling, buzzing, and vibrations,” one member explained, “as well as the feeling of my feet on fire.”

 Common Descriptions of Paresthesia in MS

-People with multiple sclerosis who experience paresthesia have described a wide range of sensations, including:
+People with MS who experience paresthesia have described a wide range of sensations, including:

 • Itching